Leftovers: What's the difference between Clojure's rem(ainder) and mod(ulus) functions?

 3 people contribute 2 iPhones each for a total of 6 loaned iPhones, which is 1 iPhone more than we needed.

-3) -5 / 3 = -10, remainder 25
+3) 5 / -3 = -1, remainder 2

 Choosing a Solution Again

-Which solution do I prefer?
+Which solution should I choose?

 In this example, I'd rather not be short an iPhone because the MEGAPhone isn't a MEGAPhone with just 4 loaned iPhones.